microsoft/nni/docs/en_US/hpo_benchmark.rst

 ^^^^^^^^^^^

 * **task**\ : a task can be thought of as (dataset, evaluator).
-It gives out a dataset containing (train, valid, test), and based on the received predictions, the evaluator evaluates a given metric (e.g., mse for regression, f1 for classfication).
+It gives out a dataset containing (train, valid, test), and based on the received predictions, the evaluator evaluates a given metric (e.g., mse for regression, f1 for classification).
 * **benchmark**\ : a benchmark is a set of tasks, along with other external constraints such as time and resource.
 * **framework**\ : given a task, a framework conceives answers to the proposed regression or classification problem and produces predictions.
 Note that the automlbenchmark framework does not pose any restrictions on the hypothesis space of a framework.
 In our implementation in this folder, each framework is a tuple (tuner, architecture), where architecture provides the hypothesis space (and search space for tuner), and tuner determines the strategy of hyperparameter optimization.
 * **tuner**\ : a tuner or advisor defined in the hpo folder, or a custom tuner provided by the user.